musatovev/crypto_predictor_bot/README.md

-# crypto_predictor_bot
+# crypto predictor bot

-The bot predicts the cryptocurrency course by klines of the exchange
+The bot predicts the cryptocurrency course by klines of the exchange.
+Prediction accuracy - 30-40%